qwj/python-proxy/README.rst

 - Backward proxy

-  Sometimes, the proxy server hides behind an NAT router and doesn't have a public ip. the client side has a public ip "client_ip".
+  Sometimes, the proxy server hides behind an NAT router and doesn't have a public ip.
+The client side has a public ip "client_ip".
 Backward proxy feature enables the server to connect backward to client and wait for proxy requests.

   Run **pproxy** client as follows: